ICAEW Chartered Accountant · UK M&A Advisory · London

 Months 1 to 2

-Valuation, EBITDA normalisation, financial information pack, confidential information memorandum, and data room preparation.
-We make sure your business is presented in its best possible light before a single buyer is approached.
+Independent valuation, EBITDA normalisation, financial information pack, confidential information memorandum (CIM), and data room.
+Your business is presented in its strongest light before a single buyer is approached.

 2